zoonoo/azure-docs.ko-kr/articles/storage/storage-dotnet-how-to-use-blobs.md

 [AZURE.INCLUDE [storage-development-environment-include](../../includes/storage-development-environment-include.md)]

-### 네임스페이스 선언 추가
+### <a name="add-namespace-declarations"></a>Add namespace declarations

-`program.cs` 파일 맨 위에 다음 `using` 문을 추가합니다.
+Add the following `using` statements to the top of the `program.cs` file:

     using Microsoft.Azure; // Namespace for CloudConfigurationManager
     using Microsoft.WindowsAzure.Storage; // Namespace for CloudStorageAccount
     using Microsoft.WindowsAzure.Storage.Blob; // Namespace for Blob storage types

-### 연결 문자열 구문 분석
+### <a name="parse-the-connection-string"></a>Parse the connection string

 [AZURE.INCLUDE [storage-cloud-configuration-manager-include](../../includes/storage-cloud-configuration-manager-include.md)]

-### Blob 서비스 클라이언트 만들기
+### <a name="create-the-blob-service-client"></a>Create the Blob service client

-**CloudBlobClient** 클래스를 통해 Blob 저장소에 저장된 컨테이너 및 Blob을 검색할 수 있습니다. 서비스 클라이언트를 만드는 한 가지 방법은 다음과 같습니다.
+The **CloudBlobClient** class enables you to retrieve containers and blobs stored in Blob storage.
+Here's one way to create the service client:

     CloudBlobClient blobClient = storageAccount.CreateCloudBlobClient();

-이제 데이터를 읽어 오고 Blob 저장소에 데이터를 기록하는 코드를 작성할 준비가 되었습니다.
+Now you are ready to write code that reads data from and writes data to Blob storage.

-## 컨테이너 만들기
+## <a name="create-a-container"></a>Create a container

 [AZURE.INCLUDE [storage-container-naming-rules-include](../../includes/storage-container-naming-rules-include.md)]

-이 예제에서는 컨테이너가 없는 경우 만드는 방법을 보여 줍니다.
+This example shows how to create a container if it does not already exist:

     // Retrieve storage account from connection string.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(